404-Server-Not-Found/pfatt-reupload/README.md

+# REUPLOAD
+Hi, this is a reupload of user Aus' guide to achieving true bridgemode with an AT&T Residential Gateway and pfSense.
+I (Martyfree123) take no credit for this guide whatsoever.
+I was just sad to see it taken down, it's a very well layed out guide.
+Thanks to user briangordon for the files!

 # About

 This repository includes my notes on enabling a true bridge mode setup with AT&T U-Verse and pfSense.
 This method utilizes [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph(4)) which is a graph based kernel networking subsystem of FreeBSD.
 This low-level solution was required to account for the unique issues surrounding bridging 802.1X traffic and tagging a VLAN with an id of 0.
 I've tested and confirmed this setup works with AT&T U-Verse Internet on the ARRIS NVG589, NVG599 and BGW210-700 residential gateways (probably others too).
 For Pace 5268AC, see [issue #5](https://github.com/aus/pfatt/issues/5).